Page Content

 • Analysis Type of Questions

-The GMAT and GRE and unique on several fronts and test a student’s abilities in slightly different ways across varying parameters.
-Here is a break-down of the two tests:
+The GMAT and GRE are unique on several fronts and test a student’s abilities in slightly different ways across varying parameters.
+Here is a breakdown of the two tests:

-(a) The Verbal Sections of GMAT and GRE are virtually similar but vary in different ways.
+The verbal sections of the GMAT and GRE are virtually similar but vary in some ways.

 • Reading Comprehension